huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

-# Triggers and Animators
+# $(Trigger)s and $(Animator)s

 Triggers gives a declarative way of creating animations with Fuse.
-At its most basic, triggers represents events that are triggered in response to user and/or program input. @(Trigger:Triggers) can contain @(Animators) which are used to animate elements in different ways.
-This chapter will contain anything you need to know about making your UI come to life using the @(Trigger) system.
+At its most basic, triggers represents events that are triggered in response to user and/or program input. @(Trigger:Triggers) can contain @(Animators) which are used to animate elements.

 $(Trigger)s are @(behavior)s that live on a $(node) or UI $(Element), listen to events and perform animations and $(actions) in response.